cognitedata/pygen/README.md

-Cognite GraphQL Python Generator
+Cognite Python SDK Generator
 ==========================
 [![build](https://github.com/cognitedata/pygen/actions/workflows/release.yaml/badge.svg)](https://github.com/cognitedata/pygen/actions/workflows/release.yaml)
 [![GitHub](https://img.shields.io/github/license/cognitedata/pygen)](https://github.com/cognitedata/pygen/blob/master/LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-This is the Cognite GraphQL Python Generator, `pygen`.
+This is the Cognite Python SDK Generator, `pygen`.
 The purpose of this package is to help developers to work with Cognite Data Fusion's (CDF) Data Models (DM) in Python.

-**[DISCLAIMER!]** This project is in a highly experimental state and no guarantees are made for consistency between versions.
+**[DISCLAIMER!]** This project is in a highly experimental state, and no guarantees are made for consistency between versions.
 The project may also become deprecated if the experimentation turns out to be a dead end.